 Use Jira issues to identify defects: This requires a that you integrate Jira with CodeScene.
 CodeScene will then use all issues identified as defects for its statistics.
-Specify this option in CodeScene’s Jira configuration as described in Integrate Costs and Issues into CodeScene (Jira, Trello, and GitHub Issues) .
+Specify this option in CodeScene’s Jira configuration as described in Integrate Costs and Issues into CodeScene (Jira, Trello, GitHub Issues and Azure DevOps Work Items) .

 Dive into your Hotspots¶

 A large codebase may contain many different hotspots.
 You will also notice clusters of hotspots, which may indicate that a whole component or package is undergoing heavy changes.